 ABS and international data quality assessment frameworks include revisions history as one of the indicators of quality.
 A revisions history assists users in assessing the probability and potential scale of change to published data.
-As part of an overall quality assessment program, the ABS intends to undertake annual analysis of revisions in order to inform users, and to help guide the continuous quality improvement process.
+As part of an overall quality assessment program, the ABS intends to undertake annual analysis of revisions to the Australian Labour Account in order to inform users, and to help guide the continuous quality improvement process.